-Emily Steadman, Birth Doula, Student Midwife, expecting Baby #1 in 2014 and currently on Maternity Leave, accepting clients with due dates beyond September 2014.
+Emily Steadman, Birth Doula, Student Midwife, expecting Baby #1 in 2014 and currently on Maternity Leave, only accepting clients with due dates after September 2014.

 Terra Maynes, Birth Doula, mom of 1, expecting another baby in 2014 and currently on Maternity Leave.